Jakuppp/Minesweeper/README.md

 ### Setting up the bot

-> To set up the bot make a Twitter developer account and a "Search Tweets: 30-Days/Sandbox" dev environment.
+> To set up the bot make a Twitter developer account and a "Search Tweets: 30-Days/Sandbox" dev environment.<br/>
 > Next, input all of the neccesary credentials into the [.env file](Twitter_Version/.env)

 *.env file*